 5 Roofing Marketing Ideas to Get More Roofing Leads at a Lower Cost

 Want more roofing leads at a lower cost?

 Of course you do.

-Some contractors would be tempted to take out a bunch of roofing Facebook ads, hire a pay-per-lead service, or ramp up TV advertising.
+Some contractors would be tempted to run a bunch of roofing Facebook ads, spend money with various pay per lead services, or ramp up TV advertising.

 If you’re looking to get more roofing leads at a lower cost, these strategies should not be your first choice.
-Yes, pay per lead services can have their benefits and Facebook marketing for roofers is all the rage, but we have a few better ideas…
+While pay per lead services occasionally work and Facebook marketing for roofers is certainly rising in popularity, we have a few better ideas…

-Below you’ll find five foolproof roofing marketing strategies proven to increase your leads while lowering your cost per lead.
-We use the same tactics on our roofing clients, so you can be sure they’ll actually work.
+Below you’ll find five foolproof roofing marketing strategies proven to increase your leads while simultaneously lowering your average cost per lead.
+We use the same tactics with our roofing clients, so we know they work.

 Have questions at the end?
 We’re a click away.

 1. Make Your Roofing Website Your 24/7 Sales Representative

 Your roofing website should be your 24/7 sales representative and should bring in massive amounts of new leads.
 If you want your website to work for you, it needs to be four things: